Section 0306 FLOODLAND REGULATIONS

 (2) Minor roads or non-essential utilities may be constructed at lower elevations if they are designed to withstand flood forces to the regional flood elevation.

+(h) Wells.
 All wells shall be floodproofed, pursuant to Subsection 7.0306.G(5), to the flood protection elevation and shall meet the provisions of chs.
 NR 811 and NR 812, Wis.
 Adm.
 Code.

+(i) Solid Waste Disposal Sites.
 Disposal of solid or hazardous waste is prohibited in floodfringe areas.

+(j) Deposit of Materials.
 Any deposited material must meet all the provisions of this ordinance.

 (1) Owners or operators of all manufactured home parks and subdivisions shall provide adequate surface drainage to minimize flood damage, and prepare, secure approval and file an evacuation plan, indicating vehicular access and escape routes, with local emergency management authorities.